 Dear Colleagues, Patients, and Friends,

-Whether you are new to our community or hoping to return to the field, I can think of no better opportunity for you to learn about advancing molecular-based patient care than by attending one of our meetings.
+For laboratory professionals who are new to our community or hoping to return to the field, I encourage you to take advantage of our broad range of educational offerings, including webinars and in-depth courses (offered in-person or online), and to read our freely available practice guidelines in our highly regarded academic publication, The Journal of Molecular Diagnostics (JMD).
+In addition, I can think of no better opportunity for you to learn about advancing molecular-based patient care than by attending one of our meetings.
 The AMP Annual Meeting & Expo is the premier gathering place where new discoveries and practical aspects in molecular medicine are first discussed.
-In addition, we will be hosting our 2nd Global Congress on Molecular Pathology on May 16-18, 2019 in Hong Kong, preceded by a course for those rather new to molecular diagnostics and a JMD workshop for authors on May 15.
+In addition, we will be hosting the AMP Europe 2020 Congress on May 11-13, in Milan, Italy.

 While our members’ work is often conducted far from the doctor’s offices or hospital rooms where patients receive treatment, we serve as an essential partner in their care.
 To help patients understand the role molecular professionals play, AMP is working to develop patient-facing educational materials that are created based on patient need and designed with input from the patient community.
 I am excited for these materials to be shared with our patients and for AMP to continue to build meaningful connections with patient advocacy organizations.

 I am honored to serve as AMP’s President at this special time in our organization’s history.
 To celebrate our 25th anniversary, AMP has compiled a new history timeline complete with videos looking back on our community and accomplishments.

 If you are not yet a member, I encourage you to join us and experience all that AMP has to offer!